 Dependency Injection With Test Driven Development

-With unit tests you can check that your code behaviours just as you expect it to.
-When writing your unit tests you just need to test this one method of your application, if your method relies on another class/variable there should be a way you can inject this into the method.
+When writing unit tests you just need to test this one method of your application, if your method relies on another class/variable there should be a way you can inject this into the method.
 This is where dependency injection in your code comes in handy, it will allow you to inject objects into your classes to change the output of the class.

 There are a few things you need to do to make a method unit testable, methods will need an input from a parameter or a class variable and it will need a return or set a class variable in the method.
 If the method hasn't got these things then the method can not be unit testable.
 If there isn't a return of the method then there is no way in knowing how the method performs.